apache/nuttx/configs/samv71-xult/README.txt

   6. There is a port of the SAMA5D4-EK Ethernet driver to the SAMV71-XULT.
      This driver appears to be 100% functional with the following caveats:

-     - There is a compiler optimization problem.
+     - There is a compiler optimization issue.
 At -O2, there is odd behavior on pings and ARP messages.
 But the behavior is OK with optimization set to -O2.
 This may or may not be a compiler optimization issue (it could also be a timing issue or a need for some additional volatile qualifiers).

-     - I- and D-Caches are enabled but the D-Cache must be enabled in write-trough mode.
+     - I- and D-Caches are enabled but the D-Cache must be enabled in write-through mode.
 This is to work around issues with the RX and TX descriptors with are 8-bytes in size.
 But the D-Cache cache line size is 32-bytes.
 That means that you cannot reload, clean or invalidate a descriptor without also effecting three neighboring descriptors.